visgl/tsc/developer-process/test-guidelines.md

 ### Render test

-WebGL is inheritedly difficult to test.
+WebGL is inherently difficult to test.
 The vis.gl render tests are integration tests based on the submodule `@probe.gl/test-utils`.
-It renders to a canvas in a Puppeteer instance, takes screenshots and compare them to pre-approved "golden images."
+It renders to a canvas in a Puppeteer instance, takes screenshots and compares them to pre-approved "golden images."

 These tests are essential to ensuring the visual integrity of the library and preventing regressions.